 #9 Take Cruise Through the Lysefjord

-You don’t even have to hike to the peak of Pulpit Rock if you don’t want too!
-You can also take a cruise in the Lsyefjord and see Pulpit Rock from a boat.
-You can experience the famous Pulpit Rock from the fjords.
+You don’t even have to hike to the peak of Pulpit Rock if you don’t want to!
+You can also take a cruise in the Lsyefjord (Fjord of Light in English) and see Pulpit Rock from a boat.
+Lysefjord is one of the most gorgeous fjords in Norway and is a great highlight of the Stavanger Norway area.
+You can experience the famous Pulpit Rock from a cruise through the fjords.
 The Lysefjord offers waterfalls, islands, and nature where you can get a taste of the fresh mountain air and experience the Hengjane waterfall.
 They have departures all year round and most of the boats are modern with a sun deck.

 #10 Take a Hike to Pulpit Rock While in Stavanger

 It is true if you come to Stavanger, Norway, you will not be disappointed, as it is a wonderful little city right on the water.
 It is also the gateway to hike Preikestolen (the famous Pulpit Rock).
 The Lysefjord and the iconic Preikestolen (the Pulpit Rock) are just an hour’s boat trip away from the city, but you can also visit those places by bus.
 This is a must for every traveler who goes to Norway.
 You can read all about my experience hiking Pulpit Rock and more detailed information on how to get there at the link above.

 Sola Beach was once named one of the world’s most beautiful beaches by the Sunday Times!
 Solastranden, also known as “Sola Beach” is a 1 and a half-mile long beach that is close to the airport.
 It is one of the most popular beaches in the Stavanger region.
 It is primarily used for watersports, windsurfing, and sunbathing.
 If you walk the beach, you can find traces of war structures at the southern end of the beach.